simonen/obsidian/LINUX 1/SSH/SSH Tunneling.md

 tcp         LISTEN                   *:8088                        *:*
 ```

-`-f`: run the ssh session in the background
+- `-f`: run the SSH session in the background
-`-N`: Do not execute a remote command.
+- `-N`: Do not execute a remote command.
 Useful for just forwarding ports

 ##### Reverse SSH Tunneling

-Client: 10.0.2.66
+- Client: 10.0.2.66
-Server: 10.0.2.153
+- Server: 10.0.2.153

 Reverse tunnels allow external clients to access services on a remote server as if they were local to that server.
 This can be useful for scenarios where direct access to the server is restricted or when services need to be accessed securely from external networks.